6:00am PT by Jackie Strause

 Narcos: Mexico is produced by Gaumont Television for Netflix.
 Jose Padilha, Miro and Bernard exec produce along with Newman.

-Though a date has not yet been announced, Narcos: Mexico is set to premiere globally in 2018.
+Narcos: Mexico is set to premiere globally Nov.
+16 on Netflix.

 Sept.
 6, 7:15 a.m.
 Updated with premiere date and teaser.